 Driving Home for Christmas?
 Here are Cargiant’s Christmas Driving Tips

-Christmas is only a couple of weeks away and the majority of us will be planning the best way of travelling around the country to see family and friends over the festive period.
-In fact, a 2017 survey by ‘The Independent’ found that families travel an average of 302 miles over the Christmas period.
+Christmas is only a couple of weeks away and the majority of us will be driving home for Christmas, planning the best way of travelling around the country to see family and friends over the festive period.
+In fact, a 2019 survey by RAC found that families travel an average of 450 miles over the Christmas period.
 The last Friday before Christmas Day, also known as Frantic Friday is expected to be the busiest on the UK roads.
-The Sun predicted that 19 million drivers hit the roads on Frantic Friday last year!
 In order to stay safe and to make the Christmas journeys as enjoyable as possible, we’ve put together a few essential Christmas driving tips.

-Check your Vehicle
+2. Check Your Vehicle

 The Winter weather can be very unpredictable, with heavy rain, wind and even snow a prospect, so it’s imperative that you check the weather forecast and are prepared for any eventualities.
 Make sure you check your lights are working correctly, windscreen wipers are clearing your windscreen fully and your antifreeze and oil are topped up to the correct levels.
 We’ve put together a more detailed guide of how to prepare your vehicle for the winter months, read our 5 essential winter car checks here.